Capzay/Cisco-Packet-Tracer-Bot/README.md

 The base ip is the 1 digit of the routers ip which would be 192.168.0.1 (would be 0)

-**To know the default gateway without checking, you first must know how the order that router was made**
+**To know the default gateway without checking, you first must know the order that router was made**

 e.g.